Monodromy action of mirror stops for toric Calabi-Yau surfaces: A review of the Stringy K ahler moduli of toric mirrors

 Toric geometry is equivalent to the geometry of \textit{linear toric Geometric Invariant Theory (GIT)} problems, the simplest kinds of GIT problems.
 Linear toric GIT problems are given by an algebraic torus $T \cong (\CC^*)^r$ acting on a vector space $V \cong \CC^d$, where $r$ is the rank and $d$ is the dimension.
 After choosing bases for $T$ and $V$, these actions are always given by

 where $q_{ij} \in \ZZ$ are integers for $i \in \{1, \dots,r\}, j \in \{1,\dots,d\}$.
 We obtain an $r \times d$ integer matrix $Q = (q_{ij})$, called the \textit{weight matrix} whose columns $\{q_k\}_{k=1}^d$ are called \textit{weight vectors}.
-GIT is an algebraic framework for building ``nice'' quotients.
+GIT is an algebraic framework for building well-behaved quotients.
 In most cases, to obtain well-behaved quotients, we will have to remove some bad orbits (the unstable locus) with non-generic behaviour before taking the quotient.
 As a result, GIT quotients are not unique and depend on a choice of stability condition specifying the unstable locus we remove.
-In our setup, the stability condition is determined by a character $\theta$ of $T$, making our `stability space' the character lattice $M = \hom(T,\CC^*) \cong \ZZ^r$.
+In our setup, the stability condition is determined by a character $\theta$ of $T$, making our ``stability space'' the character lattice $M = \hom(T,\CC^*) \cong \ZZ^r$.
 There is an entirely combinatorial process which computes the unstable locus $U_{\theta} \subset \CC^d$ to be removed before forming the (stack) quotient $[(\CC^d \setminus U_{\theta}) / (\CC^*)^r]$; see, for instance, \cite[Chapter 14]{cox2024toric}, or \cite[Section 4]{coates2018crepant} for a clear and brief introduction.

 The stability space $M$ has a wall-and-chamber decomposition.
 The chambers of the space correspond to stability conditions with the same unstable loci (and hence yield the same GIT quotients).
 A fundamental result is that these chambers are the interiors of the top-dimensional cones of a toric fan, often called the secondary or GKZ fan \cite[Chapter 14]{cox2024toric}.
-The GIT quotients corresponding to characters interior to the maximal cones of the GKZ fan are smooth toric Deligne-Mumford stacks as per \cite{borisov2005orbifold}.
+The GIT quotients corresponding to characters interior to the maximal cones of the GKZ fan are smooth toric Deligne--Mumford stacks in the sense of \cite{borisov2005orbifold}.
 These are the only GIT quotients we will discuss, and from now on, when we say GIT quotients, we are referring to these.

 \begin{rem} The stability condition space for toric linear GIT is naturally discrete, but admits a straightforward enhancement to a real manifold via symplectic geometry.
 Linear toric GIT can be recast as symplectic reduction \cite{kempf1979length}, see also the survey \cite{woodward2010moment}.
 In this framework, the standard coordinatewise $(\CC^*)^d$-action on $\CC^d$ restricts to a Hamiltonian action of $(S^1)^d$, and the GIT action corresponds to a Hamiltonian action of $(S^1)^r$.
 These Hamiltonian actions give us moment map projections $\pi_1$ and $\pi_2$: